wesgarland/niim/CONTRIBUTING.md

 99% of the code in this repository is from the node-inspect project.
 If you want to improve the node inspector in general, contribute to that project; if your changes are picked up by the mainline, we will eventually merge them in.
-The document below tells you how to contribute to do that.
+The document below tells you how to do that.

 If you are interested in contributing to niim, keep it surgical and file a bug, make a pull request, or simply email wes@kingsds.network.
 "Keep it surgical" means that you should make very, very, very few changes to the files which aren't part of niim.
 I don't want to branch too far off the mainline.
+And if you have to make changes, keep them in blocks, don't sprinkle them all over the place.

 -----------------------------------------------------------------
 This document outlines some of the practices we care about.